isabelnic/Research-Methods/README.md

 # Research-Methods
-A University is Edinburgh 3rd year Physics Course.
-It is a written report about a subject selected by the group.
-Members of the group included Hannah Nicholson, Tanja Holc, Sandy Rome, Ben Attwood and Charles Lamb.
+A University of Edinburgh mandatory 3rd year Physics Course.
+The PDF attached is the literature review coursework submitted at the end of the course.
+Members of the group included Tanja Holc, Sandy Rome, Ben Attwood, Charles Lamb and Hannah Nicholson.

 ### Title of Report: Comets and Their Connection to the Origin of Life on Earth